-- (a) buffeting, which could be heavy at times; - (b) lack of pitch authority and/or roll control; and - (c) inability to arrest the descent rate.
+- buffeting, which could be heavy at times; (a) - lack of pitch authority and/or roll control; and (b) - (c) inability to arrest the descent rate.

 Note: It is possible that in certain conditions the stall warning may not be activated.